Improve Large Language Model Systems with User Logs: Experimental Results

 \subsection{Main Results}

 \textbf{Main Performance.} Table~\ref{tab:main} reports the comprehensive results on MemoryBench.
 Across both Qwen3-8B and phi-4, as well as all four subtask datasets, UNO consistently outperforms all baseline methods.
 Compared with RAG and Memory systems, UNO adopts an adaptive dual-path framework, which enables more effective extraction and internalization of useful knowledge from noisy user logs.
 Importantly, directly applying full DPO or SFT on the preference data constructed by UNO leads to unstable outcomes.
 Even after filtering via LLM-based evaluation, the model’s limited capacity makes it difficult to distinguish high-difficulty cases from noisy logs.
+Figure~\ref{fig:wildfb} shows the results on real human logs (WildFB).
+Despite real-world noise and fully off-policy data, UNO effectively extracts useful training signals and surpasses all other baselines.
 This observation further highlights the necessity of UNO’s \textbf{cognitive gap assessment} and \textbf{clustering} mechanisms for robustly handling noisy user-generated data.

-\textbf{Challenges of Learning from User Logs.} On certain datasets, such as Long-Long, all other baselines fail to achieve positive gains and exhibit performance degradation.
+\textbf{Challenges of Learning from User Logs.} On certain datasets, such as Long-Long of MemoryBench, all other baselines fail to achieve positive gains and exhibit performance degradation.
 This is likely due to the logical consistency required by long-context tasks, where user biases and irrelevant noise in raw logs can easily divert the model’s attention.
 These results strongly support UNO’s central contribution: by identifying high-risk clusters via clustering and cognitive gap assessment, and addressing them through the \textbf{reflective path}, UNO safely incorporates valuable signals from user logs while preserving the model’s capabilities.

-\textbf{Trade-off between Extra Inference Input and Performance.} UNO introduces additional output tokens for clusters undergoing reflective path, so direct comparison is difficult.
-Consequently, Figure~\ref{fig:token} compares UNO-Single, the variant that retains only the primary path and exhibits slightly inferior performance to full UNO, with other baselines, analyzing the relationship between additional input tokens at inference time and performance (Norm-Score).
-UNO-Single occupies the upper-left region of the plot, indicating that it outperforms all RAG and Memory approaches that depend on extensively retrieved context, while requiring no additional contextual input.
-Although traditional training methods also benefit from zero inference overhead, their performance is highly sensitive to data noise and therefore unstable across tasks.
-RAG and Memory methods improve performance by injecting large amounts of retrieved history into the prompt, substantially increasing inference cost and remaining constrained by the LLM’s context window.